MohammadRakib/quizhouse/README.md

 ### Playing Quiz

 All possible scenario is implemented for playing quiz.
-For example, when an answer is selected you can't change the answer etc.
+For example, when an answer is selected you can't change the answer etc. When image is part of the question, image will also show up.
+But for now no question have an image.

 <img src="ss/play1.png" width="430" height="700">